 Some people like to use the 5-way switch on their Stratocaster to get different tones.
 For example, the bridge and middle position are great for blues.
 The neck position is great for jazz.

-When it comes to humbuckers, most people prefer to use the bridge pickup for rhythm and the neck for leads, then use the controls to fine-tune the sounds.
+When it comes to humbuckers, most people prefer to use the bridge pickup for rhythm.
+This means then that the neck is for leads.
+Then use the controls to fine-tune the sounds.

 It comes down to experimentation to see what sounds good to you.
-There are no right or wrong answers when it comes to electric guitar tone.
+There are no right or wrong answers when it comes to electric guitar tones.
 It’s all about what you like!

 Why are there 2 tone knobs on a Stratocaster?

 There are 2 tone knobs on a Stratocaster to allow you to adjust the neck and middle pickup sound.
 When turned to max, the tone will be bright, as the treble frequencies are allowed to pass.